fadyjan/starred-github-repos/README.md

 # About Project
 implement a small webapp that will list the most starred Github repos that were created in the last 30 days by fetching the sorted JSON data directly from the Github API
-* Project is build with React Js
+* Project is built with ReactJs
 * Fetching data with Axios Library
 * Pagenation component Styled with bootstrap react